1

 • Provides alternative dispute resolution opportunities for Colorado agricultural borrowers and creditors.

-• Provides possible dispute resolution for farmers with non-credit issues such as wetland determination, farm programs, conservation programs, National Organic Program, grazing, pesticides, lease issues, family farm transition discussions, farmer-neighbor disputes.
+• Provides possible dispute resolution for farmers with non-credit issues such as wetland determination, farm programs, conservation programs, National Organic Program, grazing, pesticides, lease issues, family farm transition discussions, and farmer-neighbor disputes.

 • Helps Colorado farmers facing financial adversity through mediation.